inscight/inscight/docs/howto_moderate.rst

 Now you just need to fill the template out!
 Keep in mind that if you both moderated and organized this episode, only give yourself the much cooler 'moderator' credit.
 If the organizer was not actually on the show, please note that they organized the show somewhere in the main body.
+Be sure to link to the file that you hosted on Amazon's S3.

 At last, you are good to go.
 Hit that publish button like it has never been hit before!